Open-MBEE/confluence-mdk/README.md

 #### CLI: `wiki child-pages`

-Print a line-delimited list (or as JSON array using `--json` flag) of URLs of the target's child pages.
+Print a line-delimited list (or as JSON array using `--json` flag) of page IDs (or as URLs using `--urls` flag) of the target's child pages.

 ### CLI: `s3`